 Under PRC laws and regulations, our PRC subsidiaries and our VIEs are subject to certain restrictions with respect to paying dividends or otherwise transferring any of their net assets to us.
-Remittance of dividends by our PRC subsidiaries out of Mainland China is also subject to examination by the banks designated by the State Administration of Foreign Exchange, or SAFE, and declaration and payment of withholding tax.
+Remittance of dividends by our PRC subsidiaries out of Mainland China is also subject to examination by the banks designated by the State Administration of Foreign Exchange and declaration and payment of withholding tax.
 The amounts restricted include the paid-up capital and the statutory reserve funds of our PRC subsidiaries and the net assets of our consolidated variable interest entities in which we have no legal ownership.
 Our PRC subsidiaries, our VIEs and their subsidiaries generate their revenue primarily in Renminbi, which is not freely convertible into other currencies.
 As a result, any restriction on currency exchange may limit the ability of our PRC subsidiaries to pay dividends to us.
-In addition, under the Enterprise Income Tax Law of the PRC, or the EIT Law, and its implementation rules, undistributed profits earned by foreign-invested enterprises, or FIEs, prior to January 1, 2008 are exempted from any withholding tax, while profits of a FIE generated in or after 2008 that are distributed to its immediate holding company outside Mainland China are subject to withholding tax at a rate of 10%, unless the foreign holding company's jurisdiction of incorporation has a tax treaty with China that provides for a reduced rate of withholding tax.
-For example, a holding company in Hong Kong, subject to approval of the PRC local tax authority, will be eligible to a 5% withholding tax rate under the Arrangement Between the PRC and the Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion with Respect to Taxes on Income and Capital if such holding company is considered to be a non-PRC resident enterprise and holds at least 25% of the equity interests in the PRC FIE distributing the dividends.
+In addition, under the Enterprise Income Tax Law of the PRC and its implementation rules, undistributed profits earned by foreign-invested enterprises prior to January 1, 2008 are exempted from any withholding tax, while profits of a foreign-invested enterprise generated in or after 2008 that are distributed to its immediate holding company outside Mainland China are subject to withholding tax at a rate of 10%, unless the foreign holding company's jurisdiction of incorporation has a tax treaty with China that provides for a reduced rate of withholding tax.
+For example, a holding company in Hong Kong, subject to approval of the PRC local tax authority, will be eligible to a 5% withholding tax rate under the Arrangement Between the PRC and the Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion with Respect to Taxes on Income and Capital if such holding company is considered to be a non-PRC resident enterprise and holds at least 25% of the equity interests in the PRC foreign-invested enterprise distributing the dividends.
 However, if the Hong Kong holding company is not considered to be the beneficial owner of such dividends under applicable PRC tax regulations, such dividend will remain subject to withholding tax at a rate of 10%.
 See also "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may limit our ability to utilize our cash balance effectively and affect the value of your investment," and "Item 5.
 Operating And Financial Review And Prospects-B. Liquidity and Capital Resources-Holding Company Structure."

-Under PRC law, Viomi Technology Co., Ltd and its offshore subsidiaries may provide funding to our PRC subsidiaries only through capital contributions or loans, and to our VIEs only through loans, subject to satisfaction of applicable government registration and approval requirements.
-In the years ended December 31, 2019, 2020 and 2021, Viomi Technology Co., Ltd and its offshore subsidiaries extended loans with outstanding principal amount of RMB383.7 million, RMB358.9 million and RMB350.7 million (US\$55.0 million), respectively, to our VIEs.
+Under PRC laws, Viomi Technology Co., Ltd and its offshore subsidiaries may provide funding to our PRC subsidiaries only through capital contributions or loans, and to our VIEs only through loans, subject to satisfaction of applicable government registration and approval requirements.
+In the years ended December 31, 2021, 2022 and 2023, Viomi Technology Co., Ltd extended loans with outstanding principal amount of RMB350.7 million, RMB383.1 million and RMB390.5 million (US\$55.0 million), respectively, to our VIEs.